-Aleem Qureshi (Chief Strategy Officer)
+Aleem Qureshi, Chief Strategy Officer

-Aleem is the Chief Strategy Officer, responsible for helping develop strategic initiatives to grow L&G Re's business in its target market.
+As Legal & General Reinsurance's (L&G Re) Chief Strategy Officer, Aleem is responsible for the overall strategy to drive growth in our target markets.

-Prior to joining L&G Re, Aleem spent 6 years with Canada Life.
-In his most recent role there, he led the non-par life insurance solutions team responsible for the product development, pricing and inforce management of Term and UL products.
-Aleem also led Canada Life's Pension Risk Transfer team which was responsible for the pricing of group annuity business, longevity research, and development of a longevity only and LDI offering.
-Prior to that, Aleem spent 6 years in retirement consulting with Willis Towers Watson in their New York and Toronto offices serving US and Canadian pension plan sponsors.
+Prior to joining L&G Re, Aleem worked for Canada Life, where he led their life insurance solutions team responsible for product development, pricing and in-force management of their Term and Universal Life insurance products.
+There he led the launch of an innovative flexible term life insurance product in the Canadian market.
+He also led Canada Life's Pension Risk Transfer unit that was responsible for pricing, business development, maintaining relationships with consultants and reinsurers, longevity research, and new product development.
+Aleem led Canada Life to record sales over his time in their PRT unit along with the launch of a first of its kind streamlined longevity swap and Liability Driven Investment offering.

+Prior to this, Aleem was in retirement consulting with Willis Towers Watson in their New York and Toronto offices serving US and Canadian pension plan sponsors.